 - Prevent individual printers from being used.

-- Display a real-time print indicator identifying which student is currently printing.
+- Display a real-time print indicator to see which student is currently printing.

 - Show the number of paused print jobs requiring the teacher’s attention.